What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 More Autonomy Than Other Nursing Specialties

-Because patients are often in crisis, ER nurses are required to make quicker judgment calls and attempt more procedures than other nurses might.
+Because patients are often in crisis, ER nurses must make quicker judgment calls and attempt more procedures than other nurses might.
 This often gives trauma nurses more autonomy than they might have in other departments.

 ER nurses get to do a little bit of almost everything for many different patients.